I Get This Call Every Day: Release and reception

 I Get This Call Every Day was self-released on Gallant's personal website on December 21, 2012, as a pay what you want title with a $2 minimum.
 He sent emails to various gaming websites and blogs for publicity, some of which were successful.

 Gallant worked to get the game through Steam's "greenlight" process, but withdrew the game in May 2013.
 In a blog post written for Gamasutra, he said this was partially in protest at Paranautical Activity's high-profile rejection by Valve, but also because of the "negativity" he felt during the process.
 However, he later decided to relist the game in the system, and it was eventually approved on April 7, 2014.

 Critics praised the concept, but noted the game was not designed to be "fun".
 Kotaku's Patricia Hernandez wrote that "It embodies the type of shift that I'd like the game industry at large to see...
 I'd rather play a game like this—admittedly not fun, and even kind of ugly-looking—than play most triple-A games out there."

-A Polygon feature in March 2014 estimated the Gallant had earned around $10,000 from sales of the game since its release.
+A Polygon feature in March 2014 estimated that Gallant had earned around $10,000 from sales of the game since its release.